A fiction ebook case study: from manuscript to Kindle publication.

 While Steve had the rights to each novel we weren’t allowed to re-use the print covers.
 Instead, we took this as an opportunity to create a new brand, with an imprint logo and consistent cover design:

 Again, the Amazon DTP guidelines were inconsistent but we decided on image dimensions and produced two versions for each title.
 The cover image was added to the EPUB document, plus a larger version for use as the Amazon website product image.

 4: Final conversion and uploading to Amazon

-The other titles were converted to .epub then .mobi format and checked using the Kindle previewer application, the actual device and other readers.
-Once Steve was happy the final .mobi documents were uploaded to Amazon, along with the product image and appropriate information.
+The other titles were converted to EPUB then KFX format and checked using the Kindle previewer application, the actual device and other readers.
+Once Steve was happy the final EPUB documents were uploaded to Amazon, along with the product image and appropriate information.
 After a couple of days the ebooks were available from the Kindle Store.
-These can be read on the Kindle device or using the Kindle App for Mac, Windows or iPhone/iPad.
-You can find out more about each title on Steve's website:
+These can be read on the Kindle device or using the Kindle App for Mac, Windows, iOS and Android.
+You can find out more about each title on Steve’s website: